Hello and welcome to The Breyer Group Stadium, the home of Leyton Orient FC.

 Why not avoid the crowds and queues by cycling to the match?
 The Breyer Group Stadium is fully accessible by bicycle and with Waltham Forest being part of the Mini Holland Scheme, it has an extensive and growing cycle network, focusing on quiet streets and traffic-free paths.
 Three miles is an easy cycle ride which will take most people around 20 minutes and with Walthamstow, Stratford and Hackney all being under this distance, it’s easier than you think.
 To plan a cycle route, please click here.

-Once you arrive at The Breyer Group, there is a range of cycle parking available around the stadium provided by Mini Holland who have installed a large number of bike racks outside the Score Centre, opposite the West Stand where the Club Superstore and Ticket Office is located.
+Once you arrive at The Breyer Group, there is a range of cycle parking available around the stadium provided by Mini Holland who have installed a large number of bike racks outside the Score Centre, opposite the Justin Edinburgh Stand where the Club Superstore and Ticket Office is located.

 Need to find your way around The Breyer Group Stadium?
 Simply use our map below to help you (click on the map to download a PDF version).